Best Working Capital Lines of Credit in 2026

 Best for: Startups – Fundbox

-Fundbox’s flexible line of credit is ideal for early-stage businesses and entrepreneurs needing startup financing to cover a range of startup expenses.
-With a speedy online application, funds could hit your bank account as soon as the next business day.
+Fundbox’s flexible line of credit is ideal for early-stage businesses and entrepreneurs needing startup financing to cover a range of expenses.
+Fundbox offers a speedy online application and, once approved, funds could hit your bank account in as soon as two business days.
 You can choose your repayment plan with each withdrawal, although terms are relatively short compared to other lines of credit.

 Note Fundbox’s credit limit caps at $250,000.
 While this may be enough for many startups, you may need to consider additional options to cover any funding gaps.